Compression Knee Braces

 With injuries, it is sometimes nice to have something to use in between wearing a more restrictive brace.
 The feeling can be comforting, allowing more beneficial motion that is important to recovery and rehabilitation.
 With compression knee braces, you can measure for recommended size and most companies are reasonable about returning for better sizing should the sleeve be too tight or not provide enough compression.

 Commonly used to reduce pain and stiffness from arthritis, tendonitis, muscle strain, meniscus sprains and other knee pain conditions.
 They are comfortably snug and should not produce undue strain or irritation.
-Advanced materials provide compression with comfortable motion, non-slip designs and moisture wicking.
-For added versatility use braces with an built-in strap.
+Advanced materials copper infused provide compression with comfortable motion, non-slip designs and moisture wicking.
+For added versatility use braces with built-in straps.
 This can be used to focus more compression in specific areas and can be quickly adjusted.

 Who Uses Compression Braces?